How Can I Become a Christian?

 The outer part of the cookie represents the denial of our sins, choosing to ignore them (vs. 8 & 10).
 As kids we discarded the outer part of the cookie and went to the sweet filling first.
 The filling represents dealing with our sins (vs. 9).
 As Christian's, we need to go straight to the better response, by immediately dealing with our sin.

-The ultimate basis for the forgiveness of our sin is the character of God and the fact of His Word, not our performance or subjective feelings.
+The train illustration: The ultimate basis for the forgiveness of our sin is the character of God and the fact of His Word, not our performance or subjective feelings.

 Understanding TRIALS